 Craig Smith serves as the Audit Committee's "financial expert" as defined in applicable SEC rules and NASDAQ listing standards.
-Mr. Smith is independent as defined under the applicable rules and regulations of the SEC and the director independence standards of the NASDAQ Stock Market, as currently in effect.
+Mr. Smith is independent as defined under the applicable rules and regulations of the SEC and the director independence standards of NASDAQ, as currently in effect.